 Meditation: creates a state of contemplation

 Here you will find a few descriptions of some basic meditation exercises you can try at home.
+I HAVE SPECIFICALLY CHOSEN TO TEACH MEDITATION IN A NON-RELIGIOUS WAY NOR DO I TRY TO CHANGE YOUR BELIEF SYSTEM.
+THESE MEDITATION, BREATHING, AND CONCENTRATION METHODS HOWEVER DO COME FROM EASTERN TRADITIONS AND CAN BE TAUGHT IN A NON-RELIGIOUS WAY, WHILE STILL STIMULATING TO YOUR OVERALL MENTAL HEALTH, AWARENESS, CONSCIOUSNESS, AND SPIRIT.
 If you are interested in more deeper Traditional esoteric and "advanced" meditation methods I recommend the following link: Esoteric and Advanced meditation practices

 Preliminary- find a quiet spot where you will not be distracted for 20 minutes or so.
 Turn off the cell phones, radios, TV, computer as those things can wait until after meditation practice.